vichua2006/SvgScreenshot_v2/README.md

 ```bash
 make
 ```

-This will produce `screenshot.exe` in the repository root.
+If the build fails with `windows.h: No such file or directory`, run `./setup.sh` to install the MinGW cross toolchain.
+The successful build produces `screenshot.exe` in the repository root.
 If you prefer to invoke the compiler manually, use:

 ```bash